 - Entrance to the Stone Store shop is free.

-- Guided tours are the only option for entry inside the Kemp House and Stone Store Museum.
+- Guided tours are the only option for entry inside the Kemp House.

 - Neither the Kemp House nor Stone Store Museum is wheelchair accessible.

 - There is also a café on the grounds, with opening hours from 9 am and closing one hour before the Stone Store.